Uttam1728/EnterpriseAISuite/ai_assistant_core/README.md

 ## 🔧 Configuration

-ai-assistant-core uses a flexible configuration system based on YAML files in the `config/` directory:
+ai_assistant_core uses a flexible configuration system based on YAML files in the `config/` directory:

 | Environment | File | Purpose |
 |-------------|------|---------|